ibmverse/verse-developer/_tutorials/tutorial_verse_developer.md

 In the previous section, you learned how to add an application containing one extension to Verse by adding the new application definition into the `applications` array in `applications.json`.
 In this section, you learned how to add an additional extension into this application by adding the new extension into the `extensions` array.

 The configuration differences between the new Mail Read extension and the Mail Compose extension previously added are slight.
 For example, in the Mail Read extension, the `path` property is set to `mail.read` rather than `mail.compose`.
 This indicates that the action button should be located in the Mail Read view.

-For this extension, we are using the same SVG icon as for the Mail Compose extension.
-If you prefer to use a different icon, just change the value for the `svg` key under `payload` within `extensions`.

 ---